Horizontal and Straight Triangulations on Heisenberg Groups

 \begin{prop} Consider $n > 1$ and $Q_{\epsilon p, \epsilon}$ any cube with starting vertex $\epsilon p$ and side length $\epsilon$, $p \in \mathbb{Z}^{2n+1}$, $\epsilon > 0$.
 Furthermore, consider any of its faces, divided into its own subfaces.
 The interior of each subface is a $\mathbb{H}$-regular $2$-codimensional surface.\\ Moreover, each subface is a $\mathbb{H}$-regular $2$-codimensional surface unless the face both is (Euclidean) perpendicular to the $t$-axis and intersects the $t$-axis itself. \end{prop}

 Note that there is no equivalent to Proposition \ref{prop:faces_of_faces} for $n=1$.
 Indeed, an equivalent results would need to consider (instead of $2$-codimensional surfaces) $1$-dimensional surfaces as in Definition \ref{Hreglow}, which are horizontal continuously differentiable curves.
-Instead, the $1$-dimensional subsurfaces of $Q_{\epsilon p, \epsilon} \subseteq \mathbb{H}^1$ are simply segments, not necessarily horizontal.
+On the contrary, the $1$-dimensional subsurfaces of $Q_{\epsilon p, \epsilon} \subseteq \mathbb{H}^1$ are simply segments, not necessarily horizontal.

 \begin{proof} Consider a cube $Q_{\epsilon p, \epsilon}$ with starting vertex $\epsilon p$ and side length $\epsilon$, $p \in \mathbb{Z}^{2n+1}$, $\epsilon > 0$, and its faces $F_j$'s and $E_j$'s, $j \in \left \{ 1, \dots, 2n+1 \right \}$, as in the proof of Proposition \ref{prop:1-codim-grid}.
 By construction, the boundary of a $1$-codimensional face can itself be naturally written as the union of $4n$ subfaces. \\ Fix $j \in \left \{ 1, \dots, 2n+1 \right \}$ and consider $k \in \left \{ 1, \dots, 2n+1 \right \}$ with $k \neq j$.
 The boundary pieces of $F_j$ can be grouped into two families as $F_{k, F_j}$'s and $E_{k, F_j}$'s: